by Amaliah Team in Lifestyle on 20th April, 2020

 Some of us may want to go all out and transform a space in our home into a prayer corner whilst for others a really great way is to create a corner which may be decorated with reminders from the Quran and hadith.
 If you have children then it’s the perfect time to get crafting!

 As quick as Ramadan came around, 30 days will pass by in a flash.
 We’re big fans of goal setting and suggest creating a plan for your Ramadan to keep you on track.
-Ramadan is a journey, we hope to have got through the 30 days with a renewed relationship with Allah and increased taqwa.
+Ramadan is a journey to Allah through increasing our taqwa and thus renewing our relationship with Allah.
 The idea isn’t to get down if you don’t tick off all your goals, but to have a way to keep track of how to have an intentional Ramadan.
 For you excel lovers, perhaps even have a go at creating your own Ramadan timetable.
+There are also an amazing selection of Ramadan journals and Calendars to choose from designed by sisters in the community MashaAllah.

 Your goals could be to do with how you will spend your time in Ramadan or habits you want to develop to carry on past Ramadan.